- Search The Registry

 *Martha Bailey Briggs was born on this date in 1838.
 She was a Black educator.

 Briggs was a member of the Monday Night Literary Club, a weekly gathering hosted by Frederick Douglass.
-Briggs stepped down from her position with the Miner Normal School to work again for Howard University in 1883, suffering from poor health.
-She remained principal of the University's Normal Department until her death in 1889.
+Briggs resigned from her position with the Miner Normal School to work again for Howard University in 1883, suffering from poor health.
+She remained the principal of the University's Normal Department until she died in 1889.
 A personnel roster for Howard lists her degree as D.D.
-She advocated for vocational as well as liberal arts education for people of color and was elected president of the Industrial Institute Association of Washington, D.C. shortly before her death on March 28, 1889.
+She advocated for vocational and liberal arts education for people of color and was elected president of the Industrial Institute Association of Washington, D.C., shortly before her death on March 28, 1889.

-After her death a group of citizens, led by Frederick Douglass successfully petitioned that a DC school building be named the 'Martha B. Briggs Building' after her.
+After her death, a group of citizens, led by Frederick Douglass, successfully petitioned that a DC school building be named the 'Martha B. Briggs Building' after her.
 Two District of Columbia schools were named after her: Briggs Elementary School in 1889 and Briggs-Montgomery Elementary School; however, both schools were torn down for other construction projects.
-A plaque was placed at the Howard University Chapel in her memory, with the inscription: "Her works do follow her."
+In her memory, a plaque was placed at the Howard University Chapel with the inscription: "Her works do follow her."
 In 1920, a group of educators in New Bedford created the Martha Briggs Educational Club and student aid fund in her honor.
 In 1935, Briggs' former students gathered to honor her legacy as part of founders' day celebrations at Miner Teachers College.

 To Become an Elementary School Teacher